ac0mm/curt-rustled/README.md

 python3 curt_rustled.py

-Select SMB or SSH and follow the prompts
+Select WinRM or SSH and follow the prompts

 ## Three Main Points